Next Rakahuri Rage...

 Thanks to everyone who took part in the recent the Rakahuri 123 Mountainbike Race - a brand new event for our biking community.

 We had 40 riders completing 1, 2 or 3 laps of the Rakahuri Trail east of the Rangiora Show Grounds - an awesome 12km loop track that is suitable for riders of all ages and skills.

 The Rakahuri Rage is a 6-hour team mountain bike relay race held in March on tracks near the Rakahuri Ashley River at Rangiora.

 This family-friendly event offers a challenge for riders of all skill levels and experience.
-Based from the transition area at the Rangiora Racecourse, you'll compete in a team of 2-4 riders, or as a solo rider, over an 8km loop course featuring single track and stop bank roads.
+You'll compete in a team of 2-4 riders, or as a solo rider, over a 6km loop course featuring single track and stop bank roads.
 The team which completes the most laps during the 6-hour race wins.

 One of the main aims of the Rakahuri Rage is to create a relaxed and social atmosphere, where riders young and old of all abilities can safely compete in a team environment, encourages fitness and fun with a real North Canterbury flavour..
 We love to see people new to the sport taking part and many of our entrants have enjoyed it so much they have made mountain biking one of their main recreational hobbies.